 The name Tsubame Coffee takes its name from Tsubame City and the store logo was created by Ichio Otsuka, an artist from Joetsu, Niigata.

-【After July】Car No.11 will be reserved-seat and Car No.12 to 16 will be sold as non-reserved seat and as part of a tour package plan.
+Car No.11 will be reserved seat.
+Car No.12 to 16 will be sold as non-reserved seat and as part of a tour package plan.

 ＊In the trains, you can tour each cars.